laurenriddle/Daily-Journal-Book3-Template/README.md

                     __/ |
                    |___/
 ```
-Welcome to the Daily Journal Application.
-This website was created to give users a place to create, edit, and delete journal entries.
-This is a fully functioning CRUD app that uses an API and json-server for persistent data storage.
-Follow the steps below to download and run the application.
 ## Setup: Follow these steps exactly
 1. Clone this repository.
 1. `cd` into the root directory it creates.